zelisinho/anypoint-examples/proxying-a-rest-api/README.md

 		code			<fill this in during the next step>
 		client_id		<client_id provided by Box when you registered your app>
 		client_secret	<client_secret provided by Box when you registered your app>
-		redirect_uri	<redirect_uri provided by Box when you registered your app>

 	To send this request, use a browser extension such as [Advanced Rest Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) (Google Chrome), or the [curl](http://curl.haxx.se/) command line utility.